SlavovLab/BayesPG/README.md

 *Currently a work in progress.
 Please bear with us while we upload all code to repositories in the coming days.*

-This repository hosts the code for our workflow that systematically infers differences in the relative protein-to-mRNA ratios across cell types in primary human testis cells.
+This repository hosts the code for our workflow to systematically infer differences in the relative protein-to-mRNA ratios across cell types in primary human testis cells.
 We developed **BayesPG**, a hierarchical Bayesian model that jointly models cluster-level mRNA and protein estimates obtained from single-cell data.

 ### Workflow Overview: